kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ## Education:

-PhD Candidate in the [Matz Lab](https://matzlab.weebly.com/) at the University of Texas at Austin
+PhD Candidate (expected 2024) in the [Matz Lab](https://matzlab.weebly.com/) at the University of Texas at Austin
 * Dissertation topic: Environmental adaptation of corals

 M.S.
 (2017) in Wildlife Ecology from the University of Wisconsin-Madison